Helena-todd/Dimalis_fluo/README.md

   <img width="800" height="500" src="https://github.com/Helena-todd/Dimalis/blob/main/readme_images/step33.png">
 </p>

-### Dimalis results
+### Dimalis_fluo results

-After running Dimalis on your raw images, new subfolders will be generated in the folder where your images are located, that contains the cell denoising, cell segmentation, cell features and cell tracking results. <br />
+After running Dimalis_fluo on your raw images, new subfolders will be generated in the folder where your images are located, that contains the cell denoising, cell segmentation, cell features and cell tracking results. <br />
 - the BM3D subfolder contains the denoised images (or, if you skipped denoising, the raw images copied from your original folder) <br />
 - the Omnipose subfolder contains the cell masks identified during the cell segmentation step, in TIF format. <br />
 - the feature_tables subfolder contains one CSV file per timepoint, in which the cells are represented in rows and their respective features (such as area in pixels, x and y coordinates, ...) are represented in columns. <br />
+- the fluo_channels subfolder now contains one extra subfolder per fluorescent channel, that each contains one CSV table per timepoint, with the fluorescent measurements for each cell <br />
 - the STrack subfolder contains the tracking results.
 For each image - 1 (the cells in the 1st image cannot be tracked by definition), STrack returns: 1) a CSV table, that contains the links from cells in the previous to cells in the current image.
 2) a PNG image, in which these links are represented as red lines <br />

 Dimalis will also return two additional excel formatted files: